 Unique Things To Do In Medellin and To See

 Did you know that Medellin is called the ‘City of Eternal Spring’?
 What that means is that the weather here is practically perfect year round.
-Due to the weather Medellin is one of the largest exporters of all sorts of beautiful flowers all over the world.
+Due to the weather, Medellin is one of the largest exporters of all sorts of beautiful flowers all over the world.
 As a matter of fact, it comes in second after Holland.

 Flowers are found everywhere you go here.
 I wasn’t able to make it for the best time of the year to visit – August – when the flower festival is in full bloom, but I did get a glimpse peek at some of the beauty.

 Another interesting, and surprising fact, Medellin is the hub for fashion.
-Nowadays, it is known for the modern designs and fashion.
+Nowadays, it is known for its modern designs and fashion.
 However, the textile industry has been here for over a century.
 This building, Coltejer Building, is considered a true landmark.
 Tejer means to weave, and if you look closely, the building looks exactly like a needle.
 It is also the tallest building in Medellin.

 Coffee is another huge industry of Colombia and most of the coffee plantations are actually located around Medellin.
-I didn’t have a chance to visit any of them, but I loved see the coffee sellers everywhere.
+I didn’t have a chance to visit any of them, but I loved to see the coffee sellers everywhere.
 You can get a delicious cup of coffee for less than 50 cents.

 Here’s a dying profession.
 In many parts of the center there are old men sitting with typewriters if you need a document typed out.
 I didn’t even know these typewriters still exist, but they do.